The Pain of Giving It Back

 One visual

-A simple diagram: two paths to the same ending portfolio value.
+Two paths to the same ending portfolio value.
 One is smooth.
-One has a sharp peak, a deep drawdown, and a recovery.
+One has a sharp peak, a deep drawdown, and a recovery back to the same number.

 Same outcome.
 Very different experience.

-• What number in your head feels like a line you do not want to cross again?
+- What number in your head feels like a line you don't want to cross again?

-• If you were down sharply, would you be tempted to de-risk at the wrong time?
+- If you were down sharply, would you be tempted to de-risk at the worst possible time?

 Not everyone needs hedges.
-Some people ride volatility without flinching.
+Some people ride vol without flinching.

-But if you know that "giving it back" changes how you think and act, it is worth building around that truth.
+But if you know that "giving it back" changes how you think and act, it's worth building around that truth rather than assuming it won't happen to you.

-The portfolio you abandon is the portfolio you do not own.
+The portfolio you abandon is the portfolio you don't own.

 Verio Labs provides modeling, analytics, education, and strategy development.
 We are not an RIA, broker-dealer, or CTA.
 We do not manage assets or give trade recommendations.